 - Texas Civil Practice & Remedies Code 61.001 (writs of attachment)

-You can also read these articles by to learn more about debt collection and exempt property.
+You can also read these articles to learn about debt collection and exempt property.

 Common questions about Exempt Property